 You’ll now have to decide if you’ll be able to hoop your blanket or if you’ll need to float.

 If your blanket is thin enough, you should have no problems hooping.
-When I can, I like to hoop because this gives the project extra stability.
-Hooping tends to decrease puckering for me as well as accidental slipping.
-If your blanket is thick, however, you may need to float the blanket.
+When I can, I hoop because this gives projects extra stability.
+Hooping decreases puckering for me as well as accidental slipping.
+If your blanket is thick, however, you may need to float it.

-If you’d like, you can use temporary fabric adhesive (ex: Odif 505 or quilt basting spray) for a more secure connection between the two layers.
-When I use adhesive, it’s more efficient and easier to hoop, but I always check in a small spot first to make sure it’s not going to damage the soft blanket!
-Other options if you want to adhere your stabilizer include choosing a sticky tearaway stabilizer or a fusible tearaway stabilizer.
-Just make sure to test first before adhering!
-Blanket fuzz is very delicate!
+You can also use temporary fabric adhesive (ex: Odif 505 or quilt basting spray) for a more secure connection between layers, making the blanket easier to hoop.
+Other options to help secure the blanket to stabilizer include choosing a sticky tearaway stabilizer or a fusible tearaway stabilizer.
+Whatever method you choose, make sure to test first that it won’t affect any delicate blanket fibers.

 Floating the Blanket Instead

-For floating fabric, hoop the stabilizer first, and then spray with temporary adhesive spray.
+For thick blankets, hoop the stabilizer first and then spray with temporary adhesive spray.
 Position the blanket and water-soluble topping outside of the hoop.
-Use pins to securely attach the topping and blanket to the hooped stabilizer.
-Test to make sure there won’t be much movement before starting to stitch.
-You can also consider a basting box or other methods of attachment if you’re not a fan of adhesive spray.
-Read some tips on how to float fabric if you need help!
+Then, use pins to more securely attach the topping and blanket to the hooped stabilizer.
+You can also consider a basting box or self-adhesive stabilizer if you’re not a fan of adhesive spray.
+Read some tips on how to float fabric for extra information.

 I also decided it would be easiest to embroider at a 90-degree angle to allow the extra blanket to hang to the side of the machine on my table.
 If you decide to embroider at a different angle, make sure to rotate your design to match before starting to stitch.
 Here’s my design set up and rotated 90 degrees so it will stitch vertically.

-Now, attach the hoop to your machine and put the presser foot down.
+Now, attach the hoop to your machine and lower the presser foot.
 Check that you have the correct needle as well as thread colors and types for the top and bottom threads.
 Line up the center of the presser foot with the center of the marked design by using your machine’s touchscreen.

 If using cutaway, cut the stabilizer off the back leaving a small margin around the design.
 Or, tear away the stabilizer if you used tearaway like me.
 Don’t be too rough with it as hard tugging may disrupt some of the stitches.

 I hope this blanket embroidery tutorial helps you get started customizing your own blanket!
-I love making personalized baby blankets for baby shower gifts, and I’ve added names or other designs to all the blankets my daughters have been gifted with.
-Happy embroidering!
+I love making embroidered baby blankets for baby shower gifts, and I’ve added names or other designs to all the blankets my daughters have been gifted with.